- Here's why regular bike care and maintenance is important

 5. Reassemble the brakes after they've dried.

-Step 4: Cleaning the gear and brake cables
+Step 4: Clean the gears and brake

+COmplete bike cleaning includes the gear and brake cables.
 Dirt and water can easily get into the outer shell of the inner cables if the brake cables are exposed.
 Therefore, regular cleaning is therefore very important.

 » For the 4th step, you'll need the following:

-- wet rags/cloths
+- Wet rags/cloths

 » Here are the steps: